ghseeli/ghseeli.github.io/sage/sage_checklist.md

 ---
 1. Make sure you have a Trac account / log into Trac with your GitHub account.
 Be sure to add your ssh-keys to the account.
 1. Create a new ticket for your addition.
+1. Make sure your changes are added on top of the current state of the `develop` branch for Sage.
 1. Push your code to a new branch with a descriptive name, and either with convention `u/username/ticket-num-and-short-desc` or `public/ticket-num-and-short-desc`.
+To accomplish this, you have two options.
+You may use the `git-trac` command and use the [Sage git-trac tutorial](https://doc.sagemath.org/html/en/developer/git_trac.html) or, if you are comfortable with git, you may use the [git the hard way tutuorial](https://doc.sagemath.org/html/en/developer/manual_git.html), which is my preferred method.
 1. Make sure the branch is linked to your Trac ticket.
 1. Change ticket status to "Needs Review" and CC potential reviewers or other people who may be interested.
 If you are modifying an existing file, then people who have worked on the file in the past may be a helpful place to start.